gururajhcfromemplay/Week-04-assignment/README.md

 Steps involved in the project:

-1.Loading the dataset
+1. Loading the dataset

-2.Checking for Null values and Value distribution
+2. Checking for Null values and Value distribution

 3. Fixing the Null values using the information shared in data description